 Design and Construction:

-- Teams must build full-sized and fully-realized designs that can be actually occupied by the critter or critters, for which it was designed.
+- Teams must build full-sized and fully-realized designs that can be occupied by the critter or critters, for which it was designed.

 - A representation or facsimile of the selected critter or critters is to be displayed along with the pet home at the EnergyWhiz event; no live critters will be permitted.
+Any team that brings a live animal will be disqualified.

 - All teams must be able to discuss their product with the judges and explain the energy efficient and green design and construction components.
 Refer to the Judging Criteria for what areas will need to be covered.